mojoio/logdna/readme.md

     message: 'this is an awesome log message sent by the tapbundle test' };

-const logDnaMessage = LogdnaMessage.fromSmartLogPackage(smartlogPackage);
+const logdnaMessage = LogdnaMessage.fromSmartLogPackage(smartlogPackage);

-logDnaAccount.sendLogDnaMessage(logDnaMessage);
+logDnaAccount.sendLogdnaMessage(logdnaMessage);

 // alternatively simply send the smartlogPackage
 // creation of the LogdnaMessage is done for you